Types of contact centers and tips for increasing productivity

 Imagine a friend sends you a text with an urgent question, but you only have your ringer on for incoming calls, so you don’t see their message until hours later.
 Your friend is likely annoyed, and you probably feel bad for not responding sooner.

-So if you offer just one or two customer support channels, you’ll miss critical opportunities to connect with your audience and foster brand loyalty.
+So if you offer just one or two customer support channels, you’ll miss critical opportunities to connect with your audience.

 The solution?
 Establish a modern, dynamic contact center.

 - 6 benefits of a customer service contact center